xcart/xcart-docs/_pages/kb_en/modules/customer_file_attachments.md

 {% note warning %}
 PREREQUISITES: Make sure the addon Customer Files Uploads & Product Attachments is installed and active.

-For help with installing or activating the addon, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.
+For help with installing or activating the addon, see the section {% link "Managing Addons" ref_gTOegEua %} of this manual.
 {% endnote %}

 ## Configure the Addon